axieinfinity/ronin-documentation/docs/node-operators/setup/testnet/combined.md

      * `VALIDATOR_PRIVATE_KEY`: Your validator private key without the `0x` prefix.
      * `DB_PASSWORD`: Your Postgres database password.
      * `NODE_IMAGE`: The version of your node's image, which can be found under [Ronin node](./../latest.md#ronin-node).
-     * `INSTANCE_NAME`: The name of your node that you want to be displayed on the [stats page](https://stats.roninchain.com/).
+     * `INSTANCE_NAME`: The name of your node that you want to be displayed on the [stats page](https://saigon-stats.roninchain.com/).
      * `PASSWORD`: The password to encrypt the node's keyfile.

 6. (Optional) Download the snapshot:

   ```
   cd ~/ronin/chaindata/data/ronin/
-  curl <chaindata latest check here https://github.com/axieinfinity/ronin-snapshot> -o chaindata.tar && tar -xvf chaindata.tar
+  curl https://storage.googleapis.com/testnet-chaindata/chaindata-22-3-2023.tar -o chaindata.tar && tar -xvf chaindata.tar
-  mv <uncompressed data> chaindata
+  mv chaindata-22-3-2023 chaindata
   ```

 7. Start the node: